refenv/cijoe/docs/source/tasks/index.rst

 Steps with Scripts
 ------------------

-When a step runs a script, then you give it a **name** and you tell it
+When a step runs a script, you give it a **name** and tell it which script to run, like so:

 .. literalinclude:: ../../../src/cijoe/core/tasks/example_task_default.yaml
    :language: yaml